javascript-tutorial/en.javascript.info/1-js/5-deeper/2-closure/article.md

 ![lexical environment](lexical-environment-global-3.png)

 Here we see an important moment related to Function Declarations.
 They are processed when a Lexical Environment is created.
 For the global Lexical Environment, it means the moment when the script is started.
-So if we wanted to call `say()` before the declaration, it would work.
+So `say` exists from the very beginning (and we can call it prior to declaration).

 The `let` definition is processed normally, so it is added later.

-Now let's run the function.
+Now let's run the function `say()`.

-When it runs, a function Lexical Environment is created automatically, for variables and parameters of the current function call:
+When it runs, the new function Lexical Environment is created automatically, for variables and parameters of the current function call:

 <!--
 ```js